Hrádek (Rokycany District): Economy

 After 1989, Hrádecké železárny ironworks went through transformation.
 In 1996, it became part of Z-Group Steel Holding company.

 In 1998, Borgers company opened new factory in the town.
 It produces textile components for automotive industry.

 Transport

 Hrádek is located on the railway line of local importance leading from Rokycany to Příkosice.

 Sights

-Hrádek is poor in monuments.
-The only protected cultural monument is a rural wooden house from the turn of the 18th and 19th centuries.
+The only protected cultural monument in Hrádek is a rural wooden house from the turn of the 18th and 19th centuries.